Qualifications and Levels Explained

 There are a range of A Levels which can be studied, these subjects perfectly complement vocational study and are desirable for progression onto a range of university courses.

-Apprenticeships can be studied at Level 2, Level 3 and Level 4.
+Apprenticeships can be studied at Level 2, Level 3, Level 4 and Level 5.
 For further information, view the Apprenticeships page.

 BTEC courses are particularly suitable if you already have a good idea of your future career.
 They can be studied at Level 1, 2 and 3.
 They offer ideal progression opportunities to the next level in your chosen vocational field.
 They are an alternative to A Levels and give your opportunities to progress to Higher Education.